goodnesglaciers/nevis_regional/README.md

 Additional information on the nevis model is given in nevis.pdf (written by Ian Hewitt).

-Contact LAS with questions (lstevens@ldeo.columbia.edu).
+Contact LAS with questions (laura.stevens@earth.ox.ac.uk).